Paderborn Cathedral: The current cathedral

 In the 13th century, the cathedral was reconstructed, not due to damage but to bring it up to then current artistic and ecclesial standards.
 Construction likely began at the western end of the building (late Romanesque basilika, before 1220).
 The nave followed in the form of a hall church (i.e. with three aisles all reaching to the height of the central roof) in early Gothic style.
 It was completed in the late 13th century with High Gothic elements.

 In the 17th century, Prince-Bishops Dietrich Adolf von der Recke (1601-1661) and Ferdinand von Fürstenberg (1626–1683) replaced the Gothic interior features with Baroque artworks.

 In 1930, the Diocese of Paderborn was promoted to Archdiocese.

 Repeated Allied bombing of Paderborn in 1945 resulted in severe damage to the cathedral and the loss of irreplaceable works of art, including all the historic glass windows.

 On 22 March 1945, fourteen people were killed by a blockbuster bomb in the cloister.

 Reconstruction took until the 1950s.
 From 1978 to 1981, a major restoration was undertaken.

+Bells

+The Tower has total of 10 bells as of 2018.
+The original set consisted of six bells, which were augmented by two new ones, making a total of eight bells.
+In 2018, two new bells were added, bringing the total to ten.
+In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.